AliMD/telegram-bot/README.md

-# A Telegram BOT for `Nekoudasht Ghadir Community`
+# A Telegram BOT for `Ghadir Nekoudasht Community`